Tent City on Southeast 4th Place Torn Down

 No one was taken to 39th, i.e., arrested.
 The possibility of arrests being mentioned at the sweep was likely due to the recent arrest of unhoused woman at the homeless camp sweep at Lynch Park on May 9.
 The charges and context of the arrest have not been independently verified due to the last name of the arrestee not being confirmed.
 However, an officer mentioned her arrest as being over her not moving her stuff.
 An activist said she was booked for resisting arrest and trespassing, but that formal charges were not filed.

-The majority of the city employees who arrived on the scene acted in a professional manner; however, one employee told responding advocates and activists, “You failed them; you should’ve been here earlier.”
+The majority of the city employees who arrived on the scene acted in a professional manner; however, one employee told responding advocates and activists, “You failed them; you should’ve came earlier.”
 She began laughing before loading more of the items inside of a truck while asking if “it looks good?”
 In reference to the unhoused people’s items being confiscated.
 Before departing, the employee said, “They’re mad because I took their shit; they're mad.”

 The authority over Gainesville’s homeless camp clearings appears to have been put in the hands of District 2 GPD Captain Victoria Young.
 She signed the previously mentioned notice and was at the GPD quarterly update on May 2, speaking on her efforts to remove homeless people from encampments set up on a piece of private property on Waldo Road.
 She said the area was cleared to make it “a little more accessible and a little more visually pleasing.”